cheddatech/CheddaBoards-Godot/docs/quickstart-api.md

 Use CheddaBoards from **any** engine or language by calling the HTTP API directly — no Godot, no SDK.
 This is the same API the Godot SDK uses under the hood.

+> **Working in C or C++?** There's a community-built C library wrapping this API — [charlie-makes-things/C_cheddaboards](https://github.com/charlie-makes-things/C_cheddaboards) — with static and dynamic builds (Linux / Mac / MinGW-linkable Windows, via libcurl) covering score submission (global and targeted) and user handling.
+It hands you raw JSON responses to parse yourself, so this page still applies.

-> The endpoints and request bodies below were taken from the v2.2.1 SDK.
+> The endpoints and request bodies below were verified against the v2.2.3 SDK source.
 Response field names are described where confirmed; check live responses for the exact shape of any field your code depends on.

 ---